 Tasks tend to be much more independent than you might think.
-Yes, maybe they’re on the same topic, but you don’t need to touch exactly the same code.
+Yes, they may be on the same topic, but you don’t need to touch exactly the same code.
 You can simply add something new and trust the merge to do its job.

-Suppose that 1213 and 1209 above were bug fixes instead of tasks.
+Suppose that 1213 and 1209 in the example above were bug fixes instead of tasks.
 You don’t want one to depend on the other.
 You want them to hit main and be released as quickly as possible.
 Even if they touch the same code, they are different fixes.

 Check in with reviewers in mind

-Every checkin must help the reviewer follow your train of thought, and follow your steps to understand how you tackled the task.
+Every checkin must help the reviewer follow your train of thought and process to understand how you tackled the task.

 Leaving details in the comments of your checkin will help the reviewer, as they won’t need to diff the entire branch.
 Instead, they’ll diff changeset by changeset.
-And they’ll be following the pre-recorded explanation you made to clarify each step of the task.
-They won’t find themselves against a bold list of 100+ modified files.
+And they’ll be following the prerecorded explanation you made to clarify each stage of the task.
+They won’t find themselves looking at a bold list of 100+ modified files.
 Instead, they’ll go step by step.